ShubhkarampreetKaur/Induction/README.md

 ### What DMC Offers:
 - Specialized training in areas like:
-  - 🔍 SEO
+  -  SEO
-  - 📱 Social Media Marketing
+  -  Social Media Marketing
-  - 📝 Content Marketing
+  -  Content Marketing
-  - 📧 E-mail Marketing
+  -  E-mail Marketing

 👉 Allows students to focus on their areas of interest.

 ### Extra
 - Digital Marketing course available on **NPTEL**.

+# Examination Rules and Academic Rules

+**By: Dr. Randhir Singh Sir**